isacg5/assignment1_rt/README.md

 This is the first assignment of Research Track course, based on a simple and portable robot simulator developed by [Student Robotics](https://studentrobotics.org).

+In this assignment, the robot has to take the silver boxes, one by one, and put each one next to a golden box.
+The way the assignment is done has been putting each silver box next to the closest golden one, to avoid any collision or further problem that could exist in real life.

 Installing and running
 ----------------------